-Diabetes describes a group of metabolic diseases where a patient has high blood sugar due to problems processing or producing insulin.
+Diabetes describes a group of metabolic diseases in which a person has high blood sugar due to problems processing or producing insulin.
 Diabetes can affect anyone, regardless of age, race, gender, or lifestyle.

 Between 1971 and 2000, the death rate for men with diabetes fell, according to a study in Annals of Internal Medicine.
 This was a major coup, reflecting the many advances in diabetes treatment.
 However, according to the study, the death rate for women with diabetes showed no signs of improvement.
 Additionally, the difference in death rates between women who had diabetes and those who didn’t more than doubled.